 These are what we call “somelimited” plans — they are unlimited, with limits.

 Roaming on the nationwide 4G/LTE KDDI network (read: reliable), eSIM Japan’s Unlimited Data plans have daily caps ranging from Lite (0.5GB) to Basic (1GB) and Pro (2GB).
+They also recently introduced a truly unlimited option, which we’ll get to later.
 The Lite plan has 3 to 12-day options, while the Basic and Pro plans are available from 3 to 30 days.

 Your plan starts once you connect to the local network, and daily usage resets at midnight.
 In terms of coverage, at the time of writing, the Unlimited Data plans had 4.99 stars from 1,693 ratings on their website, with most users pointing to stable connectivity.
 Granted, it may not be unbiased, but it’s still strong.